 Please fill out this form to download our brochure.

 Southwold will offer a range of living options to suit varied needs, including physical disabilities and behaviours which others might find challenging in a safe, supportive setting.

-Within the main house there are six bedrooms with shared living space; this includes a communal area, large kitchen, activity room, quiet room and large rear garden.
+Within the main house there are seven bedrooms with shared living space; this includes a communal area, large kitchen, activity room, quiet room and large rear garden.
 The friendly team support individuals in the main house and in the flats, some of whom may have a high level of need.